bariton3/php-mqseries/README.md

 # php-mqseries
-A library to interface with a WebSphere MQ Queue Manager using the PHP mqseries pecl extension
+A library to interface with a WebSphere MQ Queue Manager using the PHP mqseries pecl extension.
+This is a fork of https://github.com/amabnl/php-mqseries.

 # Purpose